davelens/dotfiles/README.md

 You can use the provided reset to restore to OSX default settings.
 Note that this also overrides any custom settings you defined yourself, so use with caution!

 	source ~/.dotfiles/osx/defaults-reset

+# Vim
+Remember to call ```:VundleInstall``` in Vim to install all included plugins.

+## YouCompleteMe
+YouCompleteMe is a Vim plugin that requires a pre-compiled component.
+[See their installation instructions](https://github.com/Valloric/YouCompleteMe#installation) to get this sorted.

+### Mac OS X Yosemite
+If you're on Yosemite the chances are that the YCM component failed to compile.
+I got this fixed with [a helpful SO answer](http://stackoverflow.com/questions/29529455/missing-c-header-debug-after-updating-osx-command-line-tools-6-3#answer-29576048).